-In 1988 the State of California became the seventh state to adopt an official state dance: in fact, it designated two official dances.
+In 1988 the State of California became the ninth state to adopt an official state dance: in fact, it designated two official dances.
 The west coast swing dance was named the "official dance" of the state and the square dance was named the "official folk dance" of the state.

 The square dance is a popular type of folk dance in the United States.
 This dance for four couples, or groups of four couples, is performed in a compact framework of a square, each couple forming a side.
 Traditionally accompanied by a fiddle, accordion, banjo and guitar, the couples perform a variety of movements prompted by the patter or singing calls (instruction) of a "caller".
 Cooperative movement is the hallmark of well-executed square dancing.

 Square dancing is to be distinguished from related dances called contra or longways dance where couples stand double file in a line and from round dances where couples stand in a circle.
 The origin of the square dance can be traced to English derivation and to the stately French cotillion performed in square formation that was popular at the court of Louis the fifteenth later replace by the quadrille (another square dance).

 Before you proceed with the story of the designation of the California state folk dance, it might be a good idea to review this brief article about the efforts of modern western-style square dance clubs to designate the square dance the "national dance" of the Untied States of Americas.
 Efforts to adopt the square dance as the official state dance of each state were and are directly related to activity at the national level.

 Designating an official state dance in California was not a new idea in 1988.
 Some years prior, an attempt to declare the square dance the official state folk dance of the state had been introduced in the Senate.
 The measure, however, failed to gain traction.